 Certain information set forth in this MD&A, including management's assessment of the Corporation's future plans and operations, contains forward-looking statements.
 By their nature, forward-looking statements are subject to numerous risks and uncertainties, some of which are beyond the Corporation's control, including the impact of general economic conditions, industry conditions, volatility of commodity prices, currency fluctuations, imprecision of reserve estimates, environmental risks, competition from other industry participants, the lack of availability of qualified personnel or management, stock market volatility and ability to access sufficient capital from internal and external sources.
 Readers are cautioned that the assumptions used in the preparation of such information, although considered reasonable at the time of preparation, may prove to be inaccurate and, as such, reliance should not be placed on forward-looking statements.
-Doré Copper Mining Corp.'s actual results, performance or achievement could differ materially from those expressed in, or implied by, these forward-looking statements will transpire or occur, or if any of them do so, what benefits, if any, that Doré Copper Mining Corp. will derive there from.
+Doré Copper Mining Corp.'s actual results, performance or achievement could differ materially from those expressed in, or implied by, these forward-looking statements and, accordingly, no assurance can be given that any of the events anticipated by the forward-looking statements will transpire or occur, or if any of them do so, what benefits, if any, that Doré Copper Mining Corp. will derive there from.
 Doré Copper Mining Corp. disclaims any intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise except as required by applicable law.

-Qualified Person
+Qualified Person(s)

-Sylvain Lépine, M.Sc, P.Geo, MBA, Vice President Exploration of Doré Copper Mining Corp. is the Qualified Person for the information contained in this MD&A and is a Qualified Person defined by National Instrument 43-101.
+Ernest Mast, P.Eng., President and CEO, and Sylvain Lépine, M.Sc, P.Geo, MBA, Vice President Exploration of the Corporation, both a "Qualified Person" within the meaning of National Instrument 43-101 - Standards of Disclosure for Mineral Projects, have reviewed and approved the scientific and technical information contained in this MD&A.